ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: codeblock}

-10. **Optional**: If you no longer want to use the local volumes that you used in your OCS configuration, you can delete them from the cluster.
+10. **Optional**: If you no longer want to use the local volumes that you used in your ODF configuration, you can delete them from the cluster.
 List the local PVs.
   ```sh
   oc get pv
   ```